This is part 2 of what was originally the two-hour premiere

 just

-The Crazy Ivan maneuver Wash pulls with the Serenity is
+The Crazy Ivan maneuver Wash pulls with Serenity is

 named for a similar move used in submarine warfare in the